viamrobotics/docs/docs/services/vision/segmentation.md

 "go.viam.com/rdk/components/camera"
 )

-cameraName := "cam1" // make sure to use the same component name that you have in your robot configuration
+cameraName := "cam1" // Use the same component name that you have in your robot configuration

+// Get the vision service you configured with name "my_segmenter" from the robot visService, err := vision.from_robot(robot=robot, name="my_segmenter") if err != nil {
+    logger.Fatalf("Cannot get vision service: %v", err) }

+// Get segments
-visService, err := vision.from_robot(robot=robot, name='my_segmenter')
+segments, err := visService.ObjectPointClouds(context.Background(), cameraName, nil)
 if err != nil {
-    logger.Fatalf("Cannot get vision service: %v", err) }

-// Apply the color classifier to the image from your camera (configured as "cam1") segments, err := visService.GetObjectPointClouds(context.Background(), cameraName, nil) if err != nil {
     logger.Fatalf("Could not get segments: %v", err)
 }